Wisteria Lane: Changes

 Before the large changes to the set after Season One, 4360 and 4362 Wisteria Lane, as well as the park, situated around the cul-de-sac, were not shown.

 Where 4360 Wisteria Lane was built, was formerly store façades and a school façade.
 At 4362, Edie Britt's home, was originally a church façade that was removed.
 That church was seen in Murder, She Wrote (1984) as "Cabot Cove's community church".
 Where the park is now (see map), was previously a relatively larger home, "Colonial Mansion."
 In season 1 Susan Mayer burns down Edie Britt's house and there are changes to the kitchen and exterior.

 Before the start of Season 4, Mike's old house is completely remodeled.
 The walls around the staircase have been torn down to open up the ground floor completely.
 Both the upstairs and downstairs are re-wallpapered with bright reds and pastel colors.
-Gabrielle Giaquinta resided in the Delfino house for awhile, before Mike moved back in with Susan and M.J.

 After the tornado in "Something's Coming", Karen McCluskey's home was completely destroyed.
 A replacement blue house has been constructed in time for the fifth season.
 This house has a working 2nd floor.
 In addition to this, the former residence of Mary Alice Young has been painted green and the archway and the beginning of the house has been removed.
 Bree's garage has been reconverted into her and Katherine's test kitchen.
 The ground floor contains the kitchen and the top floor contains their offices.
 Also in season five 4350, the former home of Martha Huber and Felicia Tilman has been painted a pale yellow - green color however by the time of season six it has been restored to its original color, green.

 It is revealed during "Color and Light" (Season 2) that Mona Clark lived at number 4360.
 But in season 5 and 6 we can see that she lived in 4348.
 She was, however, strictly a background character and was even credited at Mother #2, until her death in the Season 6 episode "If...".